State Medical Plans

 The state health plans currently exclude fertility treatments.

 To help supplement the state health plans and support employee well-being, the University of Arizona has established a Health Reimbursement Arrangement.
-This HRA aims to assist University employees with out-of-pocket expenses related to gender-affirming surgery and fertility treatments.
+This HRA aims to assist university employees with out-of-pocket expenses related to gender-affirming surgery and fertility treatments.
 Learn more about the HRA and how to submit claims for funds.

 Physical Insurance Card: Your insurance carrier will mail you an insurance card, which helps identify your coverage.
 Present your insurance card to your provider.